You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • The primary and biggest drawback of utilizing stop-loss orders is that they might activate during short-term price changes in shares, which increases the risk for investors.

-• Every investor needs to remember that when choosing a stop-loss order, it should allow the stock to move and carry the least risk.
+• Every investor needs to remember that choosing a stop-loss order should allow the stock to move and carry the least risk.

 2. Too Soon Stock Sales